 Whether the surviving stallion was the original territory holder or fighting to take it over, we will never know.
 However, satisfied the lion was no longer a threat, he proceeded to prance in circles, bellowing his territorial claim.

 The lion eventually moved to the zebra’s rump, where the skin and flesh are easier to tear open, and began to feed.

 As the lion settled down to eat, our adrenaline levels began to settle as well.
 We could not believe what we had just witnessed.
 Everything you read and hear about lion hunts didn’t seem to apply here.
 We already knew that male lions have a false reputation for being lazy and over-reliant on hunting lionesses.

 But a lone hunt in broad, hot, daylight, over a distance of 300m to take on a formidable 450kg Grevy’s zebra stallion … The sheer audacity!

 We left the lion to his breakfast to attend to ours.

 We returned to the scene for the next three days.
-The following morning the male had been joined by two more lions – a gruff, but much larger black-maned lion, and a young female.
+The following morning the male had been joined by two more lions – a gruff, but the much larger black-maned lion, and a young female.
 This older lion had a heavy limp but still dominated the kill.
 He refused to let the blond male near the carcass or the female.

-Eventually the female headed for the swamp for a drink.
+Eventually, the female-headed for the swamp for a drink.
 The old male growled in protest, carefully following her, ensuring he kept between her and the blond male until they reached and disappeared into the reeds.
 The blond male took his chance to resume feeding.